MoniqueB13/IASC-2P02/README.md

 ##About Me

-I am student and I am contantly tired.
+I am student and I am constantly tired.
 This is the start of my portfolio.

 ![](imagez/CoL.webp)